 And here’s why: “The other principle of the body is that it is very efficient.
 It adjusts and adapts to the environment we create for it, and does so better and better the more we put it in that environment,” Egoscue says.

 In other words, your body remembers the placement of the shoulders and how activating your glutes gave you more power from the hips and protected your low back.
-All of this adds up and your hips stay positioned perfectly over your feet so with every stride throughout the day, your body is gliding in a way that activates the major stabilizing muscles, increasing your calorie burn, boosting your metabolism, and improving your physiological alignment.
+All of this adds up, and your hips stay positioned perfectly over your feet so that with every stride throughout the day, your body glides in a way that activates the major stabilizing muscles, increasing your calorie burn, boosting your metabolism, and improving your physiological alignment.
 “It puts the body into a better position to allow for a 24/7 burn, rather than going hard for just 45 minutes every day and then walking out of the gym with the same dysfunctional body,” Bradley adds.

 The second thing that happens is that your muscles and joints adapt to the repetitive stimulus of intentional, functional movement so that moving isn’t as much of a chore.
 “The ‘might-as-wells’ kick in,” Egoscue says.
 Instead of circling and looking for the closest parking spot, your body feels like a well-oiled machine so you don’t think twice about parking across the street and walking over.
 “These subtle changes add up to more calories burned and, most importantly, more movement throughout the day,” Egoscue says.